RTXteam/RTX-KG2/README.md

 running Ubuntu 18.04 with `git` installed and configured in your shell path.
 Your build environment should have the following minimum specifications:

-- 64 GB of system RAM
+- 128 GB of system RAM
 - 500 GB of disk space in the root file system
 - high-speed network access
+- ideally, AWS zone `us-west-2` since that is where the S3 buckets are located

 The KG2 build system has been tested *only* under Ubuntu 18.04.
 If you want to build KG2 but don't have a native installation of Ubuntu 18.04 available, your